-Amy Clark, Field Biologist with Syngenta, based in Gunnedah, is running a seed treatment trial in the Gwydir.
-This includes a wide mix of treatments for disease and insect protection.
-Amy has been doing germination and establishments counts at various times over the last four weeks.
+Amy Clark, Field Biologist with Syngenta, based in Gunnedah is running a seed treatment trial in the Gwydir.
+A wide mix of treatments for disease and insect protection.
+Amy has been doing germination and establishments counts at various times over the last 4 weeks.